It seems Tesla isn't completely immune to chip shortages.

 (Image credit: CnEVPost)

-Tesla recently delivered some Model 3 and Model Y vehicles in the US that lacked USB ports, often without any prior warning to owners, Electrek reported Friday, adding that Tesla blamed the chip shortage for the missing parts.
+Tesla (NASDAQ: TSLA) recently delivered some Model 3 and Model Y vehicles in the US that lacked USB ports, often without any prior warning to owners, Electrek reported Friday, adding that Tesla blamed the chip shortage for the missing parts.

 Most of the affected cars appear to be missing the USB-C port along the back wall of the center console, but at least one car claims to have a missing USB port in the back seat.
 Wireless charging also appears to be inactive for new owners who lack a center console USB port, the report said.